 She is currently working on two exciting projects: Collections is a body of work inspired by collecting and collections and is a collaboration with artists Josie Beszant and Charlotte Morrison.
-She is also working on a large-scale print installation called 'Within These Walls' exploring ideas of biodiversity and agricultural history related to hay meadows in the Yorkshire Dales.
-This will be premiered in a traditional field barn during the 2017 Grassington Festival.
+In June 2017, her large-scale print installation, 'Within These Walls', was premiered in a traditional field barn at the 2017 Grassington Festival.
 It is inspired by and celebrates our endangered upland hay meadows.

 Hester's prints are also available at the following galleries:

 The Art Parade

 The Biscuit Factory

 The Craft Centre and Design Gallery

 The Lime Gallery